 Our sociology discipline develops students' ability to analyze society by using different sociological concepts, theories, and research methods.
 Our courses equip students with tools for understanding our diverse society by stressing the relationship between social structures and individual actions, and by examining forms of social inequalities such as race, ethnicity and gender in a global context.
 Students will also develop the ability to think critically and use scholarly approaches to understand society.

 Our Education Program includes multiple degree tracks.
-The Early Childhood Associate of Applied Sciences degree is fully accredited by the National Association for the Education of Young Children, something few two-year schools have achieved.
+The Early Childhood Associate of Applied Sciences degree is accredited by the National Association for the Education of Young Children, something few two-year schools have achieved.
 Through collaboration with our Takoma Park/Silver Spring Campus Early Learning Center, we offer students the opportunity to complete internships on campus.
 Teacher transfer degrees are available in Early Childhood Education (ECE), Elementary and Special Education, and Secondary Education in five high-need fields, and all programs include field experience opportunities.

 The Social Sciences Computer Center (SSCC) is a resource center for students taking courses or majoring in economics, education, history, mental health, political science, philosophy, psychology, and sociology.
 Resources include interactive software, a textbook library, a video library, and much more!